post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 This document defines an additional supported group which can be used for hybrid post-quantum key agreements.
 The hybrid key agreement for TLS 1.3 is detailed in the {{hybrid}} draft.
-We compose the hybrid scheme with the ML-KEM as defined in {{kyber}} draft, and the ECDHE scheme parametrized with elliptic curves defined in ANSI X9.62 [ECDSA] and NIST SP 800-186
+We compose the hybrid scheme with the ML-KEM as defined in {{?FIPS-203=DOI.10.6028/NIST.FIPS.203}}, and the ECDHE scheme parametrized with elliptic curves defined in ANSI X9.62 [ECDSA] and NIST SP 800-186
 {{?DSS=DOI.10.6028/NIST.SP.800-186}}.